How To Fix Philips Hue Bridge Not Connecting

 Move the bridge to another Ethernet port on your router while keeping it disconnected from power and wait for up to 5 minutes for everything to come back up.

 Make sure your hue bridge is connected directly to your router and bypass any switches.

 If the network configuration is wrong, that can cause a lot of problems with the Philips Hue.
 So you’ll want to make sure that you double-check all of your connections first.

-For example, I once had my Philips Hue running off an access point.
-Unbeknownst to be, the access point had gone bad for one reason or another.
+For example, I once had my Hue Bridge running off an access point.
+Unknown to me, the access point had failed.
 By plugging the bridge directly into the router it resolved my issue.

 The Hue Bridge requires that your router supports UPnP (Universal Plug and Play).
 Most routers these days do support UPnP, but you can check with your router manufacturer to make sure that your settings are correct and that you are good to go if you really feel the need.

 With an approved router, you can ensures you don’t run into any connectivity issues between Philips Hue products.
 Do your research and make sure you are using an approved router before installing Philips Hue in your home for the best possible experience.